-While Brisbane's organising body and clubs declined out of concern for their traditions, some entrepreneurs in Brisbane felt there was money to be made in the plan and so put forward a proposal to field a private team.
+While Brisbane's organising body and clubs declined out of concern for their traditions, some entrepreneurs in Brisbane felt there was money to be made in the plan and so in 1988, they put forward a proposal to field a private team.
 The NSWRL accepted and so the Broncos were born.
-To be synonymous with Queensland, the new franchise choose maroon, gold and white for its colours.
+To be synonymous with Queensland, the new franchise chose maroon, gold and white for its colours.

 Much to the concern of BRL, the Broncos proved themselves to be extremely popular.
 Crowds at BRL games fell away and profits made from rugby league were going straight into the hands of the only football club in Australia that was also a publicly listed company.
 What was the NSWRL's messiah, was the BRL’s very naughty boy.

 As the Broncos went from strength to strength, the NSWRL discovered that it wasn't only the BRL that could be burnt by an entrepreneurial spirit.
 The Broncos had grown too big for their NSW pond and decided that not only did some of the smaller fish need to be killed off, but the pond itself needed to be expanded.
 They believed this could be achieved via a vision known as Super League.
 This vision would cut teams in Sydney but include new teams all over Australia before expanding world wide.